SAP-samples/abap-platform-rap640/exercises/ex3/README.md

 </details>

  5. Save and activate.

+    > ℹ️ You can ignore the warnings.

- 6. You can test your CDS view entity by pressing F8 to start the _Data Preview_.
+ 7. You can test your CDS view entity by pressing F8 to start the _Data Preview_.

 </details>